hasura/example-node-lambda-openapi-kiota/README.md

-# Example Kiora OpenAPI Data Connector
+# Example Kiota OpenAPI Data Connector

 Just like the label says on the tin!